 - The evaluation fee is due both, in case of listing and in case of rejection of the product. - The evaluation fee covers the first listing (see chapter 6.2).
-The evaluation fee is a fixed amount and covers the expenses related to product evaluation and includes the correspondence with the companies, examination of the documentation, background research etc. - If a product is rejected and hence not included into the Italian Input List, FiBL does not reimburse the payment that has been made by the company when it has applied the product for evaluation. - If a product is rejected and hence not included into the Italian Input List, the company may re-submit the product for re-evaluation, if they can show that any shortcomings have been corrected.
+The evaluation fee is a fixed amount and covers the expenses related to product evaluation and includes the correspondence with the companies, examination of the documentation, background research etc. - If a product is rejected and hence not included into the Italian Input List, the evaluation fee needs to be paid all the same. - If a product is rejected and hence not included into the Italian Input List, the company may re-submit the product for re-evaluation, if they can show that any shortcomings have been corrected.
 FiBL will charge the full evaluation fee for re-submitted products. - If a product has to be re-evaluated because the product characteristics have changed, the evaluation fee is also charged.